Brazilian travel tips are the largest and most complete anywhere on the

 With the exception of Rio de Janeiro where a 10% tip is the norm, tipping taxi drivers is not usual except for rounding off the metered fare to the nearest real and letting them keep the change.
 If a taxi driver totes heavy suitcases or packages for you, it is appropriate to leave them a couple of reais para um cafezinho (for a little coffee) or, for a little larger tip, para uma cervejinha (for a little beer).

 Numerous Brazilian cities also have moto taxis which are pretty much what the name implies: put a provided helmet on your head and hop on behind the driver for your taxi ride.
-Moto taxis are inexpensive at R$ 3+ to R$ 5 for a short trip.
+Moto taxis are inexpensive at about R$ 5.00 for a short trip.
 If you want a cheap adventure, this is for you.

 Most Brazilian cities of any size have local buses with interconnecting routes that cover the entire city.
 Bus fares are normally reasonably priced at around R$ 2.00+ to R$ 3.00+ and transfers are available.